Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Waiting in Vesturdalur

-Our first task was to take down our tents and put them in a carriage which would be picked up during the day and moved to Ásbyrgi.
+Our first task was to take down our tents and put them in a carriage, which would be picked up during the day and moved to Ásbyrgi.
 When everybody was done, we would start our hike.
 I did this quickly as I hate being the last for this kind of stuff.
 So I was first and ended up waiting a bit for everybody.
-These days even Vesturdalur has a data connection.
+These days, even Vesturdalur has a data connection.
 I played chess with people from all over the world.
-Presumably, they were sitting on their toilets while I sat on bench.
+Presumably, they were sitting on their toilets while I sat on a bench.
 The wonders of modern life!

 Hljóðaklettar is a wonderful place